Expensify/App/README.md

 3. The **Android** app automatically deploys via a GitHub Action in `.github/workflows/android.yml`
 4. The **iOS** app automatically deploys via a GitHub Action in `.github/workflows/ios.yml`

+### Secrets
+The GitHub workflows require a large list of secrets to deploy, notify and test the code:
+1. `LARGE_SECRET_PASSPHRASE` - decrypts secrets stored in various encrypted files stored in GitHub repository:
+    1. `app/android/my-upload-key.keystore.gpg`
+    2. `app/android/android-fastlane-json-key.json.gpg`
+    3. `ios/chat_expensify_appstore.mobileprovision`
+    4. `ios/Certificates.p12.gpg`
+2. `SLACK_WEBHOOK` - Sends Slack notifications via Slack WebHook https://expensify.slack.com/services/B01AX48D7MM
+3. `BOTIFY_TOKEN` - Personal access token for @Botify user in GitHub
+4. `CSC_LINK` - Required to be set for desktop code signing: https://www.electron.build/code-signing.html#travis-appveyor-and-other-ci-servers
+5. `CSC_KEY_PASSWORD` - Required to be set for desktop code signing: https://www.electron.build/code-signing.html#travis-appveyor-and-other-ci-servers
+6. `APPLE_ID` - Required for notarizing desktop code in `desktop/notarize.js`
+7. `APPLE_ID_PASSWORD` - Required for notarizing desktop code in `desktop/notarize.js`
+8. `AWS_ACCESS_KEY_ID` - Required for hosting website and desktop compiled code
+9. `AWS_SECRET_ACCESS_KEY` - Required for hosting website and desktop compiled code
+10. `CLOUDFLARE_TOKEN` - Required for hosting website
+11. `SSH_PRIVATE_KEY` - Used for `npm install` private dependencies (will be removed when open source is done)

 ## Local production build
 Sometimes it might be beneficial to generate a local production version instead of testing on production.
 Follow the steps below for each client:

-## Local production build of the web app
+#### Local production build of the web app
 In order to generate a production web build, run `npm run build`, this will generate a production javascript build in the `dist/` folder.

-## Local production build of the MacOS desktop app
+#### Local production build of the MacOS desktop app
 In order to compile a production desktop build, run `npm run desktop-build`, this will generate a production app in the `dist/Mac` folder named `Chat.app`.

 #### Local production build the iOS app